reutlazarr/FacebookWeb/README.md

 The feed is structured into components, all of which are interconnected within the main feed component.
 Additionally, all screens are linked within the App component.

-Your instruction for running tests is understandable but could be slightly improved for clarity and professionalism.
-Here's a refined version:

 In order to execute our tests, please run the following command:

 ### `npm test`